Approximating the partition function of the ferromagnetic Potts model

-Exactly the same formal expression applies to $w(\terms, \cliquesize,0,1)$.
+and then expanding the terms on the right hand side according to the usual recurrence.
+Exactly the same formal expression applies to $w(\terminals, \cliquesize,0,1)$.
 The identity merely expresses complementation: the weight of subgraphs with $k+\ell=1$ equals the total weight of subgraphs, less the weight of subgraphs with $k+\ell>1$.
 With this modification, the recurrence becomes well founded.

-Since only a polynomial number of distinct tuples $(\terms,\cliquesize,k,\ell)$ arise, the recurrence can be solved by dynamic programming in polynomial time.
-Note that the computation of $\prod_{e\in E(\vargadget_{\cliquesize,\terms})}(1+\gamma_e)$ in the preprocessing step can be done exactly since $\critprob$ is a rational and $\cliquesize^{1/4}$ is an integer.
+Since only a polynomial number of distinct tuples $(\terminals,\cliquesize,k,\ell)$ arise, the recurrence can be solved by dynamic programming in polynomial time.
+Note that the computation of $\prod_{e\in E(\vargadget_{\cliquesize,\terminals})}(1+\gamma_e)$ in the preprocessing step can be done exactly since $\critprob$ is a rational and $\cliquesize^{1/4}$ is an integer.

-Once the $w(\terms,\cliquesize,k,\ell)$ values are computed, we wish to estimate
+Once the $w(\terminals,\cliquesize,k,\ell)$ values are computed, we wish to estimate